santiagoAlvz/GoodWillHunting/README.md

 Other possible arguments are:
 - **-o FILENAME, --output FILENAME:** Specifies a custom name for the output file.
 If not specified, 'output' will be used.
-- **-v, --verbose:** from "verbose".
-This argument will print the whole arrangement table on screen.
+- **-v, --verbose:** This argument will print the whole arrangement table on screen.
 The arrangement table is divided by n-value, and for every arrangement it shows all the edges involved (in format [origin, destination]) and the arrangement's seed.
 - **-h, --help:** displays help text

 Short options (single character ones) can be grouped.

 ## Output